seoldh/MIrROR/README.md

 <img src="https://user-images.githubusercontent.com/31500750/100863170-817d0800-34d7-11eb-9928-8a19502762d0.png" height="180">

 **Analysis tool for metataxonomics using 16S-ITS-23S rRNA operon region.**</br>
 With the advancement of long-read sequencing technologies, the field of metataxonomics has entered a new phase.
-Analyzing the 16S-ITS-23S rRNA operon region (~4,300 bp) for bacterial community profiling provides more taxonomic information than analyzing only partial 16S rRNA gene sequences using short-read sequencing, allowing for species-level analysis.
+Analyzing the 16S-ITS-23S rRNA operon region (~4,300 bp) for microbial (bacterial/archaeal) community profiling provides more taxonomic information than analyzing only partial 16S rRNA gene sequences using short-read sequencing, allowing for species-level analysis.
 MIrROR provides a curated database and analysis tool for metaxonomics using 16S-ITS-23S rRNA operon region.

 ---

 ## 📢 Database Update: MIrROR release 02 (2026)

-**MIrROR release 02** database has been published in *Scientific Data*:
+**MIrROR release 02** database has been published in *Scientific Data*.
-Key highlights of release 02:
 - Built from **1,690,470 genomes** (1,674,514 bacterial + 15,956 archaeal) from NCBI
 - Final curated dataset: **476,579 sequences**, **249,907 genomes**, **29,051 species**
 - **Archaeal genomes included** for the first time
-- Taxonomy reclassified using **GTDB R220**
+- Taxonomic reclassification using **GTDB R220**

 ---